 A time traveling journal

-I recently re-read some old entries of my lilac coloured journal from 2020, and I reached an aha moment.
+I recently re-read some old entries in my lilac coloured journal that I filled in 2020, and it made me realize something I never considered about journaling.

-Revisiting pages of dates long gone feel like reading blank chapters that eventually got filled out.
+And revisiting those entries feel like chapters that used to be blank have now been filled out.
 Questions have been answered, certain pains still feel tender, and others have been healed.

-A few lines of scribbled poetry, doodles of a crescent moon, a pressed flower, or a Polaroid appear as pages that haven’t been touched in years are slowly flipped in our hands.
+A few lines of scribbled poetry, a pressed flower, doodles of a crescent moon, or a Polaroid appear as pages that haven’t been touched in years are slowly returned in our hands.

 “Oh yeah.
 I remember that”.